Resolving the emission regions of the Crab pulsar's giant pulses: Ramifications

-A major uncertainty in the estimate of the spatial separation between the main pulse and the interpulse is the geometry of the lens.
+A major uncertainty in our above estimates is the geometry of the lens.
 From studies of the scintillation in other pulsars, the scattering screens in the interstellar medium are known to be highly anisotropic, as demonstrated most dramatically by the VLBI observations of \citet{brisken+10}.
 If the same holds for the nebular scattering screens, this implies that our resolution elements are similarly anisotropic.
 Since the orientation relative to the proper motion is unknown, the physical distance between the main and interpulse regions could be either smaller or larger than our estimate above.
 Since the scattering varies with time, it may be possible to average out these effects.